-However ‘understand’ your new wife is about your past, there’s a time and a place for mentioning the exes, and the groom’s speech isn’t one of them.
+Your new wife isn’t about your past, there’s a time and a place for mentioning the exes, and the groom’s speech isn’t one of them.

 Although you’re giving a speech to, what is often, a large number of people, you don’t always have to talk to the room.
 It can be far more meaningful and personal if, when you’re talking about your wife, you actually speak to and make eye contact with her.
 But remember to keep projecting your voice.
 Your wife will want the guests to hear what you have to say about her, even if you’re not addressing them.

 If you’re still concerned about how to keep your bride happy during the speech, then get in touch with Lawrence Bernstein from www.greatspeechwriting.co.uk.
-He and his team are always happy to give free advice, act as a sounding board, or indeep help, edit or write the speech for you.
+He and his team are always happy to give free advice, act as a sounding board, or edit the speech for you.

 - Speech Guide: The Traditional Running Order of Wedding Speeches

 - 4 of the Best Wedding Speeches Ever